-Some named NEOs may also have accumulated a pension obligation for service as a non-executive in North West's registered Staff Pension Plan, which is subject to ITA limits.
-A non-contributory Staff Pension Plan member receives a benefit of 0.7% of average pensionable earnings up to the average Yearly Maximum Pension Earnings ("YMPE") plus 1.05% of their average earnings in excess of the average YMPE.
+Some NEOs may also have accumulated a pension obligation for service as a non-executive in the defined benefit provision of North West's registered Staff Pension Plan, which is subject to ITA limits.
+A non-contributory Staff Pension Plan defined benefit member receives a benefit of 0.7% of average pensionable earnings up to the average Yearly Maximum Pension Earnings ("YMPE") plus 1.05% of their average earnings in excess of the average YMPE.